geoflows/D-Claw/README.md

 ## Running D-Claw applications

 Running D-Claw applications is very similar to running applications in Clawpack v5.x.
 See the documentation at [clawpack.org](http://www.clawpack.org).
-In summary, an application directory houses your Makefile (which correctly resolves the D-Claw source code) and some python set-up scripts.
-The local file setrun.py in an application folder is used to set runtime parameters, initial conditions and input data (*eg.,* topography DEMs).
+In summary, a Makefile, some python set-up scripts, and optional plotting scripts reside in an application directory.
+The file setrun.py is used to set runtime parameters, initial conditions and input data (*eg.,* topography DEMs).
 The make program is used to compile and run the code (as well as produce plots if the python plotting options are used).
 Plotting can be done with python or matlab scripts, which are included with D-Claw and application examples (*see* *eg.,* [geoclaw/dclaw-apps](https://github.com/geoclaw/dclaw-apps) on github).

 Setting up a given simulation essentially amounts to modifying the routine setrun.py.
 Unfortunately documentation is still lacking for the unique attributes of D-Claw.
 However, examples that can be modified can be found in the [geoflows/dclaw-apps](https://github.com/geoflows/dclaw-apps) repository.